Summer is on its way and we want outside more than ever before.

 Once damaged, growing it out is the only permanent solution.
 Until then though you can use Violet and purple shampoos, they deposit that opposite color from yellow helping to neutralize it.
-Once you wash again, though, that purple pigment is gone.
+It is temporary though, that purple pigment is gone after a few washes.

 Make your own purple deep conditioning mask:

 Temporary toners can help make it through the growing out.

 Make your own purple mask with one of the Manic Panic Purples (I like Ultra Violet) and Deep Conditioner, the color you achieve in the bowl with the conditioner mixed with Manic Panic will be close to the color on your hair.
 I tested this myself just for fun, and made my mix a soft lavender, which is how my hair turned out.

 - Start with the amount of Deep Conditioner you need to cover all your hair.

 - (If you use the Mielle below, it will also replenish proteins lost from UV damage.)